Simpson Reef - Cape Arago

 Northern Elephant Seals

 Shell Island is the northernmost breeding site of elephant seals on the Pacific Coast.
-They are winter breeders and pups can't survive in the water for 8-10 weeks after birth.
-Because of winter storms northern elephant seals' pups rarely survive on Simpson Reef.
+They are winter breeders, and pups can't survive in the water for 8-10 weeks after birth.
+Because of winter storms, northern elephant seals' pups rarely survive on Simpson Reef.

 Harbor Seals

-Harbor SealsHarbor Seals (lack visible ear flap) are the smallest seals at Cape Arago.
-Mature males and females are similar in size, ranging from 150 to 300 pounds (70-136 kilograms), and 5-6 feet (1.5-1.8 meters) long.
+Harbor SealsHarbor Seals (lack a visible ear flap) are the smallest seals at Cape Arago.
+Mature males and females are similar in size, ranging from 150 to 300 pounds (70-136 kilograms) and 5-6 feet (1.5-1.8 meters) long.
 Their skin color varies from light to dark grey with dark spots.
-At Cape Arago, Harbor Seals give birth in April and May and nurse their pups for three weeks.
-Young harbor seals can swim at birth and have a high chance to survive in severe ocean conditions.

 Steller or Northern Sea Lions

 Northern Sea LionsSteller or Northern Sea Lions are the sea lion family.
 Mature males can weigh up to 2,400 pounds (over 1,000 kilograms) and are about 10 feet (3 meters) long.
 Females are 700 pounds (317 kilograms) and 7-8 feet (2-2.4 meters) in length.
-Sea Lions have visible ear flaps and can turn their hind flippers under their body which allows them to walk when on land.
-They are yellowish-brown with dark brown flippers and have a deep loud roar.

 California Sea Lions

-California Sea LionsCalifornia Sea Lions are easily identified by noisy barking.
+California Sea LionsCalifornia Sea Lions are easily identified by their noisy barking.
 Only males migrate to Cape Arago during late summer and fall.
 Females and their pups remain in California.
 Mature males weigh over 500-700 pounds (227-318 kilograms) and grow to 8 feet (2.4 meters) long.
-Females weigh 200 pounds (90.1 kilograms) and 6.5 feet (2 meters) in length.
+Females weigh 200 pounds (90.1 kilograms) and are 6.5 feet (2 meters) in length.
 They are brown in color, and males with age develop a light tuft of fur on their heads.

 California Sea Lions breed in California in the summer months.
 After breeding, males migrate north and use the Cape Arago area as a haul-out site from late summer to spring.
 Females with pups remain in California.